Esri/mapbook-ios/README.md

 - Geocode addresses
 - Suggestion search
 - Bookmarks
-- Sign in to Portal
+- Sign in to your portal

 ## Best Practices
 The project also demonstrates some patterns for building real-world apps around the ArcGIS Runtime SDK.